 Created in the Hudson Valley from the 1930s to the 1990’s, Innisfree Garden merges the essence of Modernist and Romantic ideas with traditional Chinese and Japanese garden design principles.
 Yet it is a distinctly American stroll garden—a sublime composition of rock, water, plants and sky achieved with remarkable economy and grace.

 Encompassing 185-acres of designed and natural landscapes around the serene Tyrrel Lake, this landmark is listed on the National Register of Historic Places with exceptional significance.
 The garden’s remarkable choreography invites exploration, contemplation, and renewal.
-Each visit a unique experience of vibrant cultural and natural heritage.
+Each visit is a unique experience of vibrant cultural and natural heritage.

 “Innisfree is like no other garden—as with origami, it unfolds, surprises and delights.”